packetgeek/radioshark-v1-rpi/README.md

 ***Note:*** you must reboot the RPi once you've made this change.</strike>

-***Update:*** Making the above change (in the long run) had little effect.
+***Update (16 Jan 2018):*** Making the above change (in the long run) had little effect.
 I was more successful with adjusting the sample rate in /etc/pulse/daemon.pa.
 I changed it from 44100 to 32000.
 The line should look like:
 ```c
 default-sample-rate=32000
 ```
 The above appears to fix both the "FIQ reported NYET" errors and the periodic crashing of the audio.
-As of this update (16 Jan 2018), the radio has been playing for a little over 2 days, with an average load of about 0.20 (Node-Red and LMS are also running on that same RPi).
+As of this update, the radio has been playing for a little over 2 days, with an average load of about 0.20.
+Node-Red and LMS are also running on the same RPi.

 ## Sources